Do you have a process for how to write a blog post?

 ’how to build a dog house for under $30 in just a few hours’.

 You have your keyword phrase ‘how to build a dog house’ along with the benefits of under $30 and build it in a few hours.

 Need more help?
 Click here for How to Write a Headline That Attracts Attention.

 - Include Both Internal and External Page Links

 I use internal page links to link back to other posts on my site that are relevant to the post I’m writing.
 This creates a natural structure that the search engines look for.
 This not only adds value to your content it also keeps traffic coming to your older posts.

 But don’t limit your links to only internal ones.
 Include external links to one or two other sites that expand on your ideas.
-This not only adds value for your reader, the post you are linking will often link back to you in the form of a trackback, which is another boost for your traffic
+This not only adds value for your reader, the post you are linking to will often link back to you in the form of a trackback; another boost for your blog

 - Include at least one image or photo with all your posts.